midori-rb/midori.rb/README.md

 There is an unfinished tutorial available [here](https://github.com/heckpsi-lab/em-midori/tree/master/tutorial).

-There is also an example showing how to use midori with a todo-list web app available [here](https://github.com/heckpsi-lab/em-midori/tree/master/tutorial).
+There is also an example showing how to use midori with a todo-list web app available [here](https://github.com/heckpsi-lab/midori-todo-example).

 ## Roadmap

 **Detailed release notes for published versions can be seen [here](https://github.com/heckpsi-lab/em-midori/releases).**

-**Detailed progress can be seen [here](https://github.com/heckpsi-lab/em-midori/projects/1).**

 | Version Code | Determined Date |   Release Date    | Description                            |
 | :----------: | :-------------: | :---------------: | -------------------------------------- |